On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Introduction

 Let us conclude by mentioning that, while finishing the preparation of the present manuscript, we discovered a brand new preprint of Ling and Zhao \cite{ling:zhao:19} which somehow presents some overlaps with our results.
 Therein, the Authors investigate \textit{a priori} estimates for the elliptic version of the PDE of type \eqref{PDE_FIRST_ZVONKIN} or \eqref{PDE_FIRST_ZVONKIN_S} with (homogeneous) drift belonging to H\"older-Besov spaces with negative regularity index (i.e. in $\bB_{\infty,\infty}^{-1+\gamma} (\R^d,\R^d)$) and including a non-trivial diffusion coefficient provided the spectral measure of the driving noise is absolutely continuous.
 As an application, they derive the well-posedness of the associated martingale problem and prove that the drift can be understood as a Dirichlet process.
 They also obtained quite sharp regularity estimates on the density of the solution and succeeded in including the limit case $\alpha=1$.

 In comparison with their results, we here manage to handle the case of an inhomogeneous and singular in time drift which can also have additional space singularities, since the integrability indexes of the parameter $p,q$ for the Besov space are not supposed to be $p=q=\infty$ (recall that we assume $F\in \bL^r([0,T] ,\bB_{p,q}^{-1+\gamma}\textcolor{black}{(\R^d,\R^d)})$).
 Although we did not include it, we could also handle in our framework an additional non-trivial diffusion coefficient under their standing assumptions, we refer to Remarks \ref{REM_DIFF_PRELI} and \ref{REM_COEFF_DIFF} below concerning this point.
 It also turns out that we obtain more accurate version of the dynamics of the solution which is here, as mentioned above, tractable enough for practical purposes.
 We eventually mention that, as a main difference with our approach, the controls in \cite{ling:zhao:19} are mainly obtained through Littlewood-Paley decompositions whereas we rather exploit the thermic characterization and the parabolic framework for the PDE.
-In this regard, we truly think that the methodology to derive the a priori estimates in both works can be seen as complementary.\\ Eventually, we mention that we also manage to derive pathwise uniqueness in the scalar case.
+In this regard, we truly think that the methodology to derive the a priori estimates in both works can be seen as complementary.\\

-The paper is organized as follows.
-We introduce our main assumptions and state our results in the next paragraph.
-Section \ref{SEC_PREUVE} is dedicated to the proof of the main results concerning the SDE: we state in Subsection \ref{SEC_PDE} the key \textit{a priori} controls for the underlying PDE (with both the mollified and initial rough coefficients) and then describe in Subsection \ref{SDE_2_PDE} how to pass from the PDE results to the SDE itself, following somehow the procedure considered by Delarue and Diel \cite{dela:diel:16}.
-In Section \ref{SEC_PDE_PROOF}, we prove the \textit{a priori} control for the PDE introducing to this end the auxiliary mathematical tools needed (heat kernel estimates, thermic characterization of Besov spaces).
-Section \ref{SEC_RECON_DYN} is then devoted to the reconstruction of the dynamics from the solution to the martingale problem and Section \ref{SEC_PATH_UNIQUE} to the pathwise uniqueness in dimension one.
-Eventually, we postpone to Appendix \ref{SEC_APP_TEC} the proof of some technical results.\\